ThomasPhilipp/go-programming/Chapter01/README.md

 * string: `` (empty)
 * pointer, function, interface, slice, etc.: `nil`

+### Pointer

+The various variants to define a pointer are shown in `Chapter01/Exercise01.13`.
+Their dereferences and printed values are shown in `Chapter01/Exercise01.14`.

+#### Variable vs. Pointer
+A variable such as int, bool, and string, gets copied when you pass it to a function.
+This simplifies the memory management in Go a lot, which is called _stack_.
+The downside is that copying uses more memory.
+The alternative that uses less memory by passing a value is called a _pointer_.
+A pointer is the address of a value.
+When creating a pointer to a value, Go can't manage the value's memory using the stack.
+Instead, Go puts the value on the _heap_, which is then garbage collected when not needed anymore.

+The memory usage of a pointer compared to a variable which is copied is clear.
+Its CPU usage is not.
+When a value gets copied, Go needs CPU cycles to get that memory and then release it later.
+Using a pointer avoids this CPU usage when passing it to a function, but means that its garbage collection process is more complex - e.g. when having a lot of values on the heap.
+This process can become a CPU bottleneck when checking its usage, which uses up CPU cycles.

+Sometimes, using pointers allows for a cleaner interface and simplified code but can be dangerous if misused, e.g. dangling pointer.
+But they are also less error-prone compared to other languages such as C.

+If you have a pointer variable or pass it to a function, any changes that are made to the value of the variable also affect the value of the variable outside of the function.

+An example of functions using a variable and a pointer is shown in `Chapter01/Exercise01.15`.

 #### Formatting
 Go uses a template language to transform passed values to show a variable's value and/or type by using `fmt.Printf`.